JacoboLansac/audits/solo/tha-rwa/audit-report.md

 ### 1.5.1 - Protocol Overview

 In its Stage 0, Tharwa consists only of a stable coin `thUSD.sol` that can be minted in exchange for other more established stablecoins (DAI, USDC, USDT).
 This exchange happens in the `thUSDSwap.sol` contract.
 The `thUSD` token is a cross-chain token leveraging [*LayerZero*'s](https://layerzero.network/) OFT standard.
-Initially, `thUSD` will only be minted in Ethereum mainnet, but the team plans to deploy also in other EVM chains like [Base](https://www.base.org/) or non-EVM chains like [Solana](https://www.base.org/).
+Initially, `thUSD` will only be minted on the Ethereum mainnet, but the team plans to deploy it on other EVM chains, such as [Base](https://www.base.org/), and non-EVM chains, like [Solana](https://www.base.org/).

 Lastly, there is a governance token (`TRWA.sol`) which is also a cross-chain token inheriting the OFT standard.

 ### 1.5.2 - Architecture high-level review

-- The contracts are well written, and the logic is well structured.
+- The contracts are well-written, and the logic is well-structured.
-- The architecture is very simple, which is always good for security.
+- The architecture is straightforward, which is always good for security.
 - Since `thUSD` and `TRWA` are OFT tokens, special attention has been paid to the non-atomic nature of cross-chain transactions.
 - Both OFT contracts inherit `Pausable`, which can lead to some niche scenarios in cross-chain communication (see issue M-1).

 The diagram below illustrates the different components around the `thUSD` token.
-The `TRWA` is excluded from the diagram as it would be basically the same:
+The `TRWA` is excluded from the diagram as it would be the same:

 ![image](tharwa-funds-flow-diagram.drawio.png)